Adaptive Experimentation in the Presence of Exogenous Nonstationary Variation: Matrix-valued Martingales and the proof of Proposition

-\paragraph{Boundary crossing probabilities.} Here is where we begin to deviate somewhat from \cite{tropp2011freedman}.
-The next result gives a boundary that $A_t$ is unlikely to ever cross.
+Here is where we begin to deviate from \cite{tropp2011freedman}.
+The next result gives a boundary that $A_n$ is unlikely to ever cross.
 The proof applies the same stopping time argument as the proof of one of Doob's martingale inequalities. \begin{lemma} For any fixed $\delta>0$ and $\gamma>0$, with probability exceeding $1-\delta$,